valinsky/blog/content/posts/mocking.md

 Second, we call `get_github_user` and capture the response.

-Lastly, we assert that `requests.get`, our mock object, was properly called and that the function returns the expected response.
+Lastly, we assert that our mock was properly called and the function returns the expected response.
 Mocks offer you the ability to assert how they're called, if they're called, how many times they're called and with what parameters.
 For our use case, we simply need to assert our mock was called only once with the proper value.

 Now if you run `pytest test.py` in your preferred terminal you should see the test passing.